 Project Sunlight is a government-mandated component of the Public Integrity Reform Act of 2011 that all state agencies must comply with.
 It is an online database that provides the public with an opportunity to see what entities and individuals are interacting with government decision-makers.
 For our campus, we are most focused on complying with Project Sunlight for procurement purposes.
 When there is communication with a vendor (known as a "vendor appearance") via video or in person this communication must be reported.
 Written communications such as letters, faxes, forms and emails are not considered appearances and telephone conversations are now optional for SUNY to report.
 Please fill out and submit the appearance form to your appropriate campus liaison within 24 hours of communication.
 Communication via phone is optional to report and letter, email or fax does not need to be reported.

-For capital construction related purchases, contact Steve Smith, x4027.
-For technology related purchases, contact Ian Gallagher, x4234.
-For all other purchases, contact Cheryl Dietzman, 4501.
+For capital construction related purchase appearances, contact Steve Smith, x4027.
+For all other purchase related appearances, contact Cheryl Dietzman, x4501.

-- If an item is on State Contract, you need to notify the Purchasing Department of the Contract Number that has been assigned to the vendor you are using.
+- If an item is available through a NYS Contract, please include the contract number on the purchase requisition.
 Most contract numbers begin with "PC", "PS" or "PT" and are followed by a five digit number.

-- Price quotes should be obtained whenever possible if you are not using a preferred source or contract vendor.
+- Written price quotes should be obtained whenever possible.
 You must have at least three (3) written quotes if your order totals $10,000 or more.